Vikash081995/FULL-STACK/ReactJS/README.md

 2.Updating (when a component is re-rendered) 3.Unmounting (when a component is removed from the DOM)

+-While class components use explicit lifecycle methods, functional components replicate this behavior with hooks like useEffect

 ### Mounting Phase

+- The mounting phase is the first stage of a component's life, during which the component is inserted into the DOM.
+The constructor is the first method called during this phase, and it is used to initialize the component's state and bind methods.
+The componentDidMount method is called after the component has been rendered, and it is used to perform any necessary initialization tasks.

 -This phase is triggered when a component is created and inserted into the DOM.